thedepartedpie/chat-app/README.md

 Some things you may want to customize:

-- Styling - templates inherit from `base.html` so you can easily update the styles
+- Styling - styles are in the static/styles folder
 - Chat features - edit the consumers to update the chat logic
 - Data models - update `models.py` if you want to change the data structure